 Losing weight can prevent, treat, and in some cases, even reverse obesity-related health conditions.
 A patient does not have to become “slender” to benefit from weight loss; just 5-10% (10-20 lbs in a 200 lb person) can result in very significant health improvements, including lowering blood pressure, lipids, blood glucose, and hemoglobin A1c.
 There can also be physical benefits (more energy, better mobility, diminished joint pains) and mental/emotional benefits such as reduced stress and anxiety and increased confidence and self-esteem.

-What are the clinical trial weight loss results for Mounjaro?
+What are the clinical trial weight loss results for Mounjaro/Zepbound?

 It is important to note that these impressive amounts of weight loss occurred over 72 weeks of treatment.
 Keep this in mind when you read about some miracle treatment that claims huge amounts of weight loss in a very short time.

-What are the potential side effects of Mounjaro?
+What are the potential side effects of Mounjaro/Zepbound?

 Like all medications, Mounjaro has potential side effects.
 The most common side effects include: